 Taiwanese health insurance card (NHI Card)

 Once you’ve joined the NHI, you’ll need an NHI Card.
-This card proves that you are covered by universal health insurance, and you’ll need to show it every time you visit a hospital or clinic.
+This card proves that you are affiliated to universal coverage, and you will need to present it at every consultation in a hospital or clinic.

 The chip embedded in the card stores records of your last six medical visits, information on catastrophic illnesses, records of all important tests and medication information.

 This card stores records of medication use and previous examinations.
-In this way, doctors will be able to consult previous recordings so as not to duplicate prescriptions or examinations.
+This enables doctors to consult previous records, so they don’t have to duplicate drug prescriptions or tests.
 This reduces medical waste and contributes to patient safety and improved healthcare.

 What vaccinations should I get before moving to Taiwan?